gamblevore/speedie/Documentation/xml.md

 * CData is ugly: `<escape/> me >_<` -> `<![CDATA[<escape/>]]> me <![CDATA[>_<]]>`
 * XML is historically a markup language.
 Even if it can be used for general data-storage, it carries the baggage of being a markup language.
     * White-space rules suck: They are so bad that no one follows them.
 Merge multiple-whitespace?
 Does indentation count as part of the text?
 What about leading/trailing white-space?
 "Depends".
 Most parsers give multiple options, so you can choose which way that your particular program needs.
     * XML is rarely self-documenting (IE, you can understand the document) for complex formats.
 But also quite often a simple list of data is better, where the meaning of the items is inferred by it's position in the list.
+Imposing verbose self-documentation on something that can't benefit from it, is just wasteful.

 ## Dictionaries